iCliniq Logo

 • The white patches usually occur in smokers and are due to persistent inflammation of the throat due to smoking.

 • Antibiotics are not going to help.
-I would suggest anti allergic medicines, preferably a Levocetirizine and Montelukast combination twice daily and see the response after five days.
+I would suggest anti-allergic medicines, preferably a Levocetirizine and Montelukast combination twice daily, and see the response after five days.

 Patient's Query

 I do not smoke, but I agree with your response that antibiotics are not helping.
 Let me recap the quick facts.
-I developed a cough 45 days back.
+I developed a cough 45 days ago.
 I developed a fever for three days, 10 days back, that is 35 days after continuously coughing.
-I developed a small swollen lymph node behind the ear which was checked by the doctor.
-It resolved now after the fever.
-I had coughing on and off with some visible whitish deposits on the soft and hard palate, with a reddish throat that looks normal to my wife.
-I am concerned about serious diseases like lung cancer or throat cancer.
+I developed a small, swollen lymph node behind the ear, which was checked by the doctor.

 Hello,